Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by a unitary involution: Preliminaries on simple types

-Consider $\mathrm{GL}_{n}(F)$ for $n\geq 1$.
-A pair $(\boldsymbol{J},\Lambda)$ called an \emph{extended maximal simple type} (we always write \emph{simple type} in short) is made of a subgroup $\boldsymbol{J}$ open and compact modulo centre, and an irreducible representation $\Lambda$ of $\boldsymbol{J}$.
-It has been constructed in \cite{bushnell129admissible} in the characteristic 0 case and in \cite{minguez2014types} in the modular case.
+A pair $(\boldsymbol{J},\Lambda)$, called an \emph{extended maximal simple type} in $G$ (we always write \emph{simple type} for short) and constructed in \cite{bushnell129admissible} in the characteristic 0 case and in \cite{vigneras1996representations}, \cite{minguez2014types} in the modular case, is made of a subgroup $\boldsymbol{J}$ of $G$ which is open and compact modulo its centre, and an irreducible representation $\Lambda$ of $\boldsymbol{J}$.